aribeiro-cris/aribeiro-cris/README.md

 ### Hi there 👋

-### I'm a self-taught developer, currently in a career transition from recruitment to software development.
-I'm passionate about problem-solving and technology.
+### I'm Andreia, a self-taught developer on a journey from recruitment to software development, driven by a passion for problem-solving and technology.

-My background:

-🧠 Graduated in Psychology and 4 years experience working in recruitment.
+🧠 I graduated in Psychology from the University of Minho and I have 4 years of experience working in recruitment.
+I'm a people person and thrive the most working in a fast-paced and multicultural environment.
+As a recruiter, I have gained experience in project management, mentoring team members, and implementing efficient processes.
+My time in recruitment exposed me to diverse tech roles, sparking my curiosity about programming and technology.

-🖥️ I'm currently doing an intensive full-stack Bootcamp with Code for All_, Academia de Código, focused on Java and Javascript.
+🖥️ Currently, I'm developing my skills through an intensive full-stack Bootcamp with Code for All_, Academia de Código, specializing in Java and JavaScript.

-🔭 You can find my tech journey at my X/Twitter: https://twitter.com/andreiacribeir.

-🌱 My tech stack: Java, Javascript, CSS, HTML, MySQL, PostgreSQL, Git, JUnit, Mockito, and Maven.
+🌱 My tech stack includes Java, JavaScript, CSS, HTML, MySQL, PostgreSQL, Git, JUnit, Mockito, and Maven.
+I'm constantly learning and exploring new technologies to broaden my expertise.

+🔭 Connect with me on [[X/Twitter]](https://twitter.com/andreiacribeir.) to follow my tech journey and engage in meaningful discussions!